robphoenix/trawl/README.md

 Trawl has a number of flags if you want to be more specific:

-You can filter the interface names with a regular expression.
+You can filter the interface names with a case insensitive regular expression.

 ```sh
 $ trawl -f w